Kid A: Recording

 After the success of OK Computer, Radiohead bought a barn in Oxfordshire and converted it into a recording studio.
 Yorke planned to use it as the German band Can had used their studio in Cologne, recording everything they played and then editing it.
 As the studio would not be complete until late 1999, Radiohead began work in Guillaume Tell Studios, Paris, in January 1999.

-Radiohead worked with the OK Computer producer Nigel Godrich and had no deadline.
+Radiohead worked with the OK Computer producer, Nigel Godrich, and had no deadline.
 Yorke, who had the greatest control, was still facing writer's block.
 His new songs were incomplete, and some consisted of little more than sounds or rhythms; few had clear verses or choruses.
 Yorke's lack of lyrics created problems, as these had provided points of reference and inspiration for his bandmates in the past.

 The group struggled with Yorke's new direction.
 According to Godrich, Yorke did not communicate much, and according to Yorke, Godrich "didn't understand why, if we had such a strength in one thing, we would want to do something else".
 The lead guitarist, Jonny Greenwood, feared "awful art-rock nonsense just for its own sake".
 His brother, Colin, did not enjoy Yorke's Warp influences, finding them "really cold".
 The other band members were unsure of how to contribute, and considered leaving.
 O'Brien said: "It's scary – everyone feels insecure.
 I'm a guitarist and suddenly it's like, well, there are no guitars on this track, or no drums."

 Radiohead experimented with electronic instruments including modular synthesisers and the ondes Martenot, an early electronic instrument similar to a theremin, and used software such as Pro Tools and Cubase to edit and manipulate their recordings.
-They found it difficult to use electronic instruments collaboratively.
+Yorke said his lack of knowledge of electronic instruments inspired him, as "everything's a novelty ...
+I didn't understand how the fuck they worked.
+I had no idea what ADSR meant."
+However, Radiohead found it difficult to use electronic instruments collaboratively.
 According to Yorke, "We had to develop ways of going off into corners and build things on whatever sequencer, synthesiser or piece of machinery we would bring to the equation and then integrate that into the way we would normally work."
 O'Brien began using sustain units on his guitar, which allow notes to be sustained infinitely, combined with looping and delay effects to create synthesiser-like sounds.